oasis-open-projects/documentation/guides/project-website-guidelines.md

 We encourage you to develop and maintain a style guide for your project to promote proper use of your project’s design assets and ensure it remains functional and informative.

+### Questions

+Contact communications@oasis-open.org with any questions or concerns on this guide.